Takanu/Onyx-Blender/README.md

 Onyx
 ==========

-Provides a bunch of useful origin tools for placing origins in custom locations, as well as automating the process of repositioning object origins.
+Onyx is a small Blender plugin that provides a bunch of useful origin tools for placing origins in custom locations, as well as automating the process of repositioning object origins.

 CURRENT FEATURES:
 ORIGIN OPTIONS